TiCFoundation/TiC-Foundation/README.md

 The TiC Foundation is a non-profit online platform dedicated to equipping underprivileged students in rural Ghana with essential computer skills.
-Built with React, it serves as a hub for educational resources, interactive lessons, and community support, bridging the digital divide and empowering young learners for a brighter future.
+Built with React, it serves as a hub for educational resources, interactive lessons, and community support,

 ## Features